chipsneutrino/chips-env/README.md

 $ sudo singularity push env/chips-env.sif library://joshtingey/default/chips-env:latest
 ```

+---

+## Other

-## The Submodules
+### The Submodules

 This repository contains three submodules for chips-gen, chips-sim and chips-reco in the ./chips directory.
 These have been added with...

 ```
-$ git submodule add -b new_build https://gitlab.com/chipsneutrino/chips-gen.git chips/chips-gen
+$ git submodule add https://gitlab.com/chipsneutrino/chips-gen.git chips/chips-gen
-$ git submodule add -b new_build https://gitlab.com/chipsneutrino/chips-sim.git chips/chips-sim
+$ git submodule add https://gitlab.com/chipsneutrino/chips-sim.git chips/chips-sim
-$ git submodule add -b new_build https://gitlab.com/chipsneutrino/chips-reco.git chips/chips-reco
+$ git submodule add https://gitlab.com/chipsneutrino/chips-reco.git chips/chips-reco
 $ git submodule init
 ```

-To update to the most recent versions use...
+To update to the most recent versions use the following, and then commit the changes to this chips-env repository.

 ```
 $ git submodule update --remote
 ```

+When making changes to chips-gen, chips-sim or chips-reco you need to make sure to commit these in their respective
-and then commit the changes to this chips-env repository
+directories, but then also commit their changes to the chips-env repo to keep it up-to-date.
+Basically, watch out as

-## GENIE cross-section files

-If you look in the [GENIE manual](https://genie-docdb.pp.rl.ac.uk/DocDB/0000/000002/006/man.pdf) there are descriptions of all the different models and 'tunes' availiable.
-The data is then located [here](http://scisoft.fnal.gov/scisoft/packages/genie_xsec).
-Then we just use the gxspl-FNALsmall.xml file as this contains everything we need.
+submodules are a different way of working to normal.

 ### Singularity Install (centos7)